realaravinth/redis-leaky-bucket/README.md

   counter for that website will be initialized and set to 1.

 - It should also automatically decrement(by 1) after a certain period, say `t=cooldown`.
-We call this cool down period and is constant for a website.
+I call this cool down period and is constant for a website.

 - If at `t=x`(where `x<cooldown`), another user visits the same website,